wp-plugins/wp-spamshield/readme.txt

 == Upgrade Notice ==
 = 1.8.9.8 =
-Fixed a minor bug, and updated the filters in the spam blocking algorithm.
+Fixed a minor bug.
 Please see Changelog for details.

 == Other Notes ==